nicopap/cuicui/design_doc/better_layout_containers.md

 - The axis in parent Stretch container direction
   => Is it true? => Only if you know parent's parent container axis size => how to fix? => Propagate uncertainty downard

+When do I **not** know the parent sizes?

+- The cross when child of Stretch Container
+- Both axis when child of Compact Container